Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Methodology

 where $\mathbb{I}(\cdot)$ is the indicator function.

 The framework employs a \textit{winner-takes-all} or top-$1$ gating strategy.
 The router selects the expert $E_{\mathcal{K}}$ corresponding to the component with the maximum confidence as

 However, activation is conditional and governed by a global acceptance threshold $T_{\mathrm{accept}}$.
 When the maximum confidence $p_\mathcal{K}$ exceeds a threshold of $T_{\mathrm{accept}}=90\%$, the expert $E_\mathcal{K}$ will be activated.
 Conversely, if $p_\mathcal{K}$ falls below $T_{\mathrm{accept}}$, the flow is deemed unknown, which triggers the continual learning process.
 In this case, a new autoencoder component $C_{\mathrm{new}}$ and a new expert $E_{\mathrm{new}}$ are initialized and trained on the new dataset.
+It should be emphasised that the expansion process is strictly additive.
+When a new regime is introduced, the corresponding router component and expert are trained while all previously learned components and experts remain frozen.
 This modular design ensures isolation between old and new components during training, thus inherently overcoming catastrophic forgetting.
 Note while a threshold of $T_{\mathrm{accept}}=90\%$ is found to be effective for the distinct regimes in the present study, future industrial applications may require this hyperparameter to be tuned based on the desired sensitivity to novel flow physics.

 The rationale for employing an autoencoder for flow classification rests on the premise that, the hierarchical importance of physical features varies significantly across different flow scenarios, which can be seen from the feature important analysis in appendix~\ref{appA}.
 During the routing stage, an input feature matrix $\mathsfbi{X}\in\mathbb{R}^{N\times M}$ is compressed into a low-dimensional bottleneck representation $\mathcal{H}_\theta = f_\theta(\mathsfbi{X})$ to extract the feature combinations most critical for reconstructing the local flow physics.
 Following the information bottleneck (IB) principle proposed by \cite{tishby2000informationbottleneck}, the training objective is formulated as